 Orange Sulawesi Rabbit Snails (Tylomelania sp.) are one of the rarest snails in the aquarium hobby.
 Also known as Elephant Snails, their natural habitat is in Indonesia and they are only rarely seen in the United States.
 The "Rabbit" name likely comes from their rabbit-like faces and drooping antennae that resemble a rabbit's ears.
 However, the resemblance to an elephant is also clear with their wrinkled, rubbery-looking skin and their long "snouts" (which is functionally more like the snail's foot).
 Needless to say, these snails are certainly unique in appearance in several aspects!

 Orange Giant Sulawesi Snails possess bodies with a beautiful yellow-orange coloration, and their shells are black or very dark brown and sometimes feature a white crown.
 Their shells are long and spiral-shaped and taper toward a point at the end, which makes the shell resemble unicorn's horn in shape.
 These snails seem curious by nature, and each snail uses its elongated, muscular "foot" to pull itself around on the glass and aquarium decor.
 This is a very striking snail and is sure to impress viewers, almost all of which will have never seen one before.
+It is normal for some shells to have some slight defects as these are responsibly wild sourced.

 Giant Sulawesi Snails are one of the largest freshwater snails in the world, growing as large as 4 inches as adults.
 Since they can grow so large, they need room to move, so it's a good idea to avoid dense vegetation or overcrowding in your aquarium.
 They are decent algae-eaters, but they also feed on leftover food and any kind of fish food.
 While most aquatic plants are safe from these snails, they have been known to munch on more delicate or thin-leaved plants.